-City of Toledo 2016 Water Quality Report Quality on Tap
+City of Toledo 2017 Water Quality Report Quality on Tap

-Once again, we're pleased to present this year's Annual Water Quality Report.
+We are pleased to present the 2017 Annual Water Quality Report.
 This report is designed to inform you about the quality of water and services we deliver to Toledo residents every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 This report is also a requirement of the 1996 Safe Drinking Water Act and is designed to increase public awareness of drinking water issues and to serve as a method for customers to make informed decisions regarding their drinking water.
-If, after reading this report, you have questions or would like more information, feel free to contact Ric Saavedra or Derek Rodrigues at the Water Treatment Plant at 541-336-2610, or Michel J. Adams at 541-336-2247.
+If, after reading this report, you have questions, or would like more information, feel free to contact Ric Saavedra at the Water Treatment Plant at 541-336-2610, or Michael J. Adams at 541-336-2247 extension 2070.
+Mr. Adams can also be contacted via email at pwdirector@cityoftoledo.org